Table of Contents

 On May 9, 2023, Vincent Anderson from Missouri filed a complaint in the U.S. District Court for the Western District of Missouri.
 The port catheter lawsuit claims that the Bard PowerPort catheter device was improperly built and led to the development of a serious fungal infection.

-The Bard port lawsuit claims that the danger of infections, deep vein thrombosis, and other problems have increased since the catheter tube is prone to cracking and breaking.
+The Bard Port lawsuit claims that the danger of infections, deep vein thrombosis, and other problems has increased since the catheter tube is prone to cracking and breaking.

 Mary Nelk